-All sample analyses described in this protocol shall be conducted by an independent laboratory that is either:
+All sample analyses described in this protocol shall be conducted by an Independent Testing Laboratory (ITL) that is either:

 - 1. Accredited to International Organization for Standardization (ISO) 17025 by a third-party accrediting body such as A2LA or ACLASS, or - 2.
 Certified, registered, or accredited by an organization approved by the Massachusetts Department of Public Health. - 3.
 Licensed with the Commission pursuant to 935 CMR 500.050(7) and 935 CMR 501.052.